The integrated security system consists of two major parts:

 Sometimes one vendor can cover multiple areas, for example, the access control system also can have a burglar alarm subsystem, or a video surveillance system can have some minimal functionality for organizing access control.
 But in case, if you want to take the best from each system - you will need to combine different systems.

 If we combine different security systems on one object - we have a question - how to operate all these systems efficiently with minimal human resources, which also can require the involvement of additional human resources.
-It's impossible to have one operator or security officer for each computer, especially if we heed to organize 24/7 monitoring.
+It's impossible to have one operator or security officer for each computer, especially if we need to organize 24/7 monitoring.

 For solving all these challenges we had to use integrated security systems which would integrate separated security systems into one ecosystem.
 As it was mentioned above - we had two levels of integrations - a software level and a hardware level.